-Generation and removal [71] were the first to work on adversarial point clouds and proposed a series of methods, some of which added points.
-[11] added adversarial objects to LiDAR point clouds.
-Similarly, [65] added adversarial meshes on the roof of cars.
-A different set of works investigated sensor attacks, adding points with a spoofing device [10].
-Instead, removal methods learn to discard critical points in an adversarial fashion [76].
+Generation and Removal Xiang et al. (2019) were the first to work on adversarial point clouds and proposed a series of methods, some of which added points.
+Cao et al. (2019b) added adversarial objects to LiDAR point clouds.
+Similarly, Tu et al. (2020) added adversarial meshes on the roof of cars.
+A different set of works investigated sensor attacks, adding points with a spoofing device (Cao et al., 2019a).
+Instead, removal methods learn to discard critical points in an adversarial fashion (Yang et al., 2019).

-Perturbation [71] proposed the first two perturbation methods.
-For the iterative gradient L2 attack, they adapted PGD from the image domain [39], optimizing for a minimal deformation constrained by the L2 norm.
-They also proposed the Chamfer attack, using the Chamfer distance between the original and the deformed object to reduce the perceptibility of the attack [36].
-Our method is similar to the iterative gradient L2 attack, but we do not learn a dedicated vector for every point of each sample.
+Perturbation Xiang et al. (2019) proposed the first two perturbation methods.
+For the iterative gradient L2 attack, they adapted PGD from the image domain (Madry et al., 2018), optimizing for a minimal deformation constrained by the L2 norm.
+They also proposed the Chamfer attack, using the Chamfer distance between the original and the deformed object to reduce the perceptibility of the attack (Liu et al., 2020).
+Our method is similar to the iterative gradient L2

+Fig. 3 Adversarial perturbations introduced by previous works, compared to ours.
+While others add points, remove them, or shift them with minor constraints, our approach is sensor-aware and only slides points along the sensor view ray, thereby preserving occlusions.
+Additionally, our method produces adversarial examples with smooth surfaces, by considering the movement of the neighboring points when computing the shift for each point attack, but we do not learn a dedicated vector for every point of each sample.
 Instead, we learn one sample-independent vector field (i.e., operating on the whole dataset) and introduce further constraints to improve the plausibility of our perturbations.
-[36] explored more noticeable perturbations than the ones of [71].
+Liu et al. (2020) explored more noticeable perturbations than the ones of Xiang et al. (2019).
 They produced continuous shapes by altering neighboring points accordingly.
-[12] generated adversarial objects and then 3D printed them to fool multi-modal (LiDAR and camera) object detectors.
+Cao et al. (2021) generated adversarial objects and then 3D printed them to fool multi-modal (LiDAR and camera) object detectors.

-Generalization Most works on adversarial point clouds were proposed targeting the ModelNet dataset [71, 36, 26], which features a set of synthetic 3D point clouds with various object shapes.
-As the samples of ModelNet were not captured by a 3D sensor, these pioneering works often produce unrealistic outputs [71, 36].
-In fact, these approaches were not intended to improve the generalization of the models, but rather set the basis for adversarial attacks on point clouds [71].
-Additionally, they are all sample-specific, making their applicability limited in practice, as they would require to be optimized independently for each object they are applied on [71, 36, 26].
-Instead, [65] assessed the impact on 3D object detection of meshed objects (e.g., canoes and couches) synthesized on top of a car roof within a LiDAR scene.
+Generalization Most works on adversarial point clouds were proposed targeting the ModelNet dataset (Xiang et al., 2019; Liu et al., 2020; Hamdi et al., 2020), which features a set of synthetic 3D point clouds with various object shapes.
+As the samples of ModelNet were not captured by a 3D sensor, these pioneering works often produce unrealistic outputs (Xiang et al., 2019; Liu et al., 2020).
+In fact, these approaches were not intended to improve the generalization of the models, but rather set the basis for adversarial attacks on point clouds (Xiang et al., 2019).
+Additionally, they are all samplespecific, making their applicability limited in practice, as they would require to be optimized independently for each object they are applied on Xiang et al. (2019), Liu et al. (2020) and Hamdi et al. (2020).
+Instead, Tu et al. (2020) assessed the impact on 3D object detection of meshed objects (e.g., canoes and couches) synthesized on top of a car roof within a LiDAR scene.
 Moreover, they attacked these meshes and used them to defend the detector.
 By doing so, they improve robustness and generalization to unseen cars with roof-mounted objects.